brasko/gdbwire/README.md

 core features that make it unique.

 - Portable - Written in C and runs on Linux, Windows (mingw or cygwin) and Mac
+- Standard Compliant - Compliant for both c99 and c11
 - Efficient - Written using Bison and Flex
 - Asynchronous - Uses a Bison push parser which will not block your main loop
 - Reentrant - Supports the use of threads in your application code